Close-up of a wooden furniture rack of canvas stretched and tightened on a rack, and a small blue patch of tape on the wood.

 Linen, on the other hand, tends to have more irregularities, defined characteristics, and textural character; it’s a stronger, more abrasive fabric.

-For the surface you want at prices that always remain competitive, we offer a curated range of 100% pure cotton duck and premium Belgian 100% linen canvas selections that integrate perfectly with our stretcher and panel products, providing the highest standards of quality, durability, and longevity.
+For the surface you want at prices that always remain competitive, we offer a curated range of 100% pure cotton duck from India and premium Belgian 100% linen canvas selections that integrate perfectly with our stretcher and panel products, providing the highest standards of quality, durability, and longevity.